RamenVentures/Operating-Manual/README.md

 ### Our Philosophy
 > “Technology not only moves the human race forward, it’s the only thing that ever has.
 Without technology, we’re just monkeys playing in the dirt.” \- Naval Ravikant

-We're rational optimists who believe that technology is creating abundance and making the world a better place.
+We're rational optimists who believe that technology creates abundance and makes the world a better place.

 ### Our Mission
 To create massive abundance through technology.

 ### Our Strategy
 Startups that go after the hardest problems in the biggest markets are the ones that change the world.
 But Canada has a funding gap.
-Truly ambitious companies look incredibly risky at the start.
-Canada needs more angels, especially those who have helped build world-class companies, to suspend disbelief and help these companies when they are just starting.
+The most ambitious companies are also the most risky (at the start).
+Canada needs more angels, especially those who have helped build world-class companies, to help these companies when no one else will.

-Our strategy is to invest in 100 companies working on hard problems in big markets when they are pre-Product/Market Fit.
+Our strategy is to invest in 100 companies working on hard problems in big markets and get them to Product/Market Fit.

 ## Our Investment Thesis
 Every startup is made up of three components: Market, Team, and Product.